 During childbirth, an episiotomy can be performed in order to deliver the baby easier.
 We deal with birth injury compensation claims in these cases if the episiotomy was administered incorrectly, or not at all, leading to tearing and injury.

 Erb’s Palsy or Brachial Plexus Injuries

 During your pregnancy, sufficient tests should have been carried to see how large your baby was.
 With larger babies, it can be advised to have the delivery by Caesarean section.
 However, if this was not picked up, the delivery of a larger baby can cause damage to both baby and mother.

 Post Child-Birth Personal Injury

 Congenital Hip Dysplasia

-During your pregnancy your baby should be tested for congenital hip dysplasia which is a birth defect of the hip.
-If diagnosed during the early part of the pregnancy then this can be treated well with a positive outcome.
-If not diagnosed by medical professionals then it can unfortunately mean the baby being born with a hip condition.
-In case such as this you should seek to claim for birth injury compensation.
+During your pregnancy, your baby should be tested for congenital hip dysplasia, which is a birth defect of the hip.
+If diagnosed during the early part of the pregnancy, then this can be treated well with a positive outcome.
+If not diagnosed by medical professionals, it can unfortunately mean the baby being born with a hip condition.
+In case such as this, you should seek to claim for birth injury compensation.

-Birth injury lawyers are highly trained and experienced in the field of birth injury claim compensation.
-Whether your baby has suffered from brain damage at birth from lack of oxygen, from oxygen deprivation or any of the other of the other conditions that we list further up this page, you can be certain of getting the best legal representation possible.
+Birth injury solicitors** are highly trained and experienced in the field of birth injury claim compensation.
+Whether your baby has suffered brain damage from oxygen deprivation or any other condition that we list further up this page, you can be certain of getting the best legal representation possible.

-Once you call us we will offer a free consultation on 01618855335, and if we feel that there is a birth injury claim to answer then we will assign one of our expert birth injury solicitors to your case.
-They all work on a no win no fee* agreement and will visit you at your home or in hospital to discuss the next steps.
+Once you call us we will offer a free consultation on 01615 168 871^, and if we feel that there is a birth injury claim to answer then we will assign one of our expert birth injury solicitors** to your case.
+They all work on a no win, no fee* agreement and will visit you at your home or in hospital to discuss the next steps.